Azure-Samples/contoso-chat/docs/workshop/docs/self-paced.md

 ## 5. Wrap-up and shut down

-??? info "End the Skillable Session"
+??? danger "Don't Forget - End the Skillable Session"

     Visit the Skillable launch page and click `End Session` to end the session and release all resources.
 This allows the lab to be run again without quota issues for others.

-??? info "Stop Your Codespaces"
+??? danger "Don't Forget - Stop Your Codespaces"

     Visit [https://github.com/codespaces](https://github.com/codespaces) - locate the Codespaces instance you are currently running, and stop or delete it to prevent continued usage of the storage or processing quotas.

+??? success "Congratulations 🎉 - you provisioned, built, evaluated, and deployed, a retail RAG copilot!"